This versatile summer couscous salad is perfect for picnics and barbecues or paired with chicken or grilled shrimp for a tasty main course meal.

 1. Alton Brown

-His matter-of-fact way to talking about food and recipes are one big reason I have a passion for cooking myself.
+Alton Brown’s matter-of-fact way to talking about food and recipes are one big reason I have a passion for cooking myself.
 Love him!
+His live show is worth catching, too, if you have the option.

 2. Ina Garten